ga4gh/data-security/AAI/README.md

 Data owners are not required to implement or operate an Identity Provider (though they may choose to do so) or an Broker.

-Data Owners may choose to operate an OIDC Claim Clearinghouse Server configured to consume access_tokens from an upstream Broker and then hand out JWT claims to relying parties and other Claim Clearinghouses.
+Data Owners may choose to operate a Claim Clearinghouse server configured to consume access_tokens from an upstream Broker and then hand out JWT claims to relying parties and other Claim Clearinghouses.